 As noted above the principal sources of finance are the General Revenue Grant, Council Tax income and Non-Domestic Rate income.
-Table 1 below shows a comparison of the principal sources of finance compared with the with the previous financial year; further analysis of this information included in the ratio analysis.
+Table 1 below shows a comparison of the principal sources of finance compared with the previous financial year; further analysis of this information is included in the ratio analysis later in this Commentary.